-For the past decade, an increase in political demand nationally, paired with the major focus and investments from leaders at the state and local level, have created opportunities for bipartisan advancements on early childhood education in Washington.
-FFYF’s work to prime the political and policy landscape has helped create new champions in Washington and develop innovative opportunities for progress.
+Over the past decade, an increase in political demand nationally, paired with major focus and investments from leaders at the state and local level, has created opportunities for bipartisan advancements on early childhood education in Washington.
+FFYF’s work to prime the political and policy landscape has helped create new champions of high-quality early education who create and support innovative opportunities for progress.

 Democratic and Republican candidates for office are harnessing this overwhelming momentum and the undeniable need for action, making quality child care a centerpiece of their campaigns.